 The adults in the building will search as much as possible, while keeping all other children safe and accounted for.

-In case of an evacuation Immanuel’s student body will evacuate to the Geary County Health Dept. at 1212 W. Ash St, Junction City.
+In case of an evacuation, we will evacuate to the Geary County Health Department at 1212 W. Ash St, Junction City.

-Immanuel Lutheran ECC offers a complete lunch program serving lunches as specified by the Child and Adult Care Food Program.
-No child in the childcare program will be allowed to bring a lunch from home.
-Please abide by this policy.
+Immanuel Lutheran ECC offers a complete breakfast and lunch as specified by the Child and Adult Care Food Program.
+Children will not be allowed to bring a lunch from home.

 We expect parents to assume responsibility for proper selection of clothing for school wear.
-All clothing should be neat, clean, and free from holes, cuts or fraying.
 Clothing for young children need to be practical and clothing appropriate for their age.

 In order to meet the above goals in dress, the following statements of policy are made: